winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

 - **Stage**: Proposal
 - **Stage Date**: 2024-02-15

-Introduce a mechanism to protect resources from accidental deletion/moves in the logical application tree.
+Introduce a mechanism to protect resources from accidental deletion/moves in the physical application tree.

 ## Requirements